This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 Certificates with misleading headings

 In some cases a certificate headed ‘Certificate of witness/identification’ not only asked for certification that the signatory was one and the same person as that named in the mortgage but also asked for certification that the signatory had signed the mortgage of their own free will and with full understanding of the documents.
-This document was, by stealth, a practitioner’s certificate.
+This document was, by stealth, a solicitor’s certificate.
 Always read the document before signing it and do not rely only on the heading.

 We have seen certificates where the borrower’s practitioner was asked to certify that the loan documentation was enforceable against the borrower.
 Another form of certificate stated that ‘the practitioner will warrant the warranties provided by the guarantor’.
 Neither of these certificates or warranties are appropriate for a practitioner to give when acting for the borrower or guarantor.